 Code editors for designers/developers are in no shortage whatsoever.
 But, there is always going to be a type of software that will stand out from the rest, and in the market of code editors, it is Sublime Text — the world’s most widely and purposefully used code editor that has helped tens of millions of programmers to become full-scale developers and website designers.
-The magic of Sublime Text lies in its flexible functionality, and with the ability to extend the code editor with custom packages and plugins.
+The magic of Sublime Text lies in its flexible functionality, and the ability to extend the code editor with custom packages and plugins.

-With the use of right packages, one can create their Sublime Text environment to reflect a fully comprehensive building, testing, and launching environment, which not only adds to productivity but also the quality of code/software that you are building.
+With the use of the right packages, one can create their Sublime Text environment to reflect a fully comprehensive building, testing, and launching environment, which not only adds to productivity but also the quality of code/software that you are building.
 Sublime Text offers a thoroughly friendly development environment for those who are working heavily with back-end and front-end programming languages.
 Front-end developers are crazy over Sublime, and you will find their passion invaluable to your learning curve.

 What made Sublime Text stand out from any other code editor in the market, is the integration of a package manager that can be used to add custom plugins and custom Sublime Text themes to personalize the coding experience.
 This has led to the development of thousands of unique Sublime plugins that add the most versatile functionality to your development environment.
 Some of the plugins have been downloaded over a million times, indicating their great success in making Sublime Text the best code editor on the planet.
-We will be showcasing only the best Sublime Text plugins for both the version 2 and version 3.
-We made sure to include as much variety as possible, with the intention of these plugins to be used by both front-end and back-end developers.
+We will be showcasing only the best Sublime Text plugins for both version 2 and version 3.
+We made sure to include as much variety as possible, with the intention of these plugins being used by both front-end and back-end developers.
 Share your own in the comments!